-After a line of care home scandals, surveillance technology has been developed which could enable relatives to check up on residents via their smartphones.
+After a line of care home scandals, the use of technology to protect the elderly has been considered and now surveillance technology has been developed which could enable relatives to check up on residents via their smartphones.

 The Care Protect System, launched by the former Priory Group chief executive Philip Scott, allows families access to CCTV footage of their relatives’ rooms.

 The company is offering to install cameras in bedrooms, communal areas and pharmacies of care homes.